 When I was first diagnosed with epilepsy at the age of 21, I didn’t know what most of my seizure triggers were.
-It’s taken me time to work out what they are and this has mainly been through trial and error.
+It has taken me time to work out what they are and this has mainly been through trial and error.

 The only trigger I knew for definite was lack of sleep.
 My seizures initially started appearing first thing in the morning and last thing at night.
 At that time I didn’t know I had epilepsy and because I have focal seizures, I didn’t initially know that they could be epilepsy.